Odinbytes/Fanya/README.md

-# Fanya
-A To Do List App
+Kora is a To Do list app template crteated using React as part of my project based learning.